 Express interest in what they are doing, what music they are listening to, who they choose as friends, and what activities they enjoy.
 Though your grandkids may seem to belong to a different world to which you cannot possibly relate, don't discount your ability to connect.
 If you approach them with sincere interest and maintain an open mind, you will likely find teens are willing to share and are pleased by your interest.

 When you are involved in a 3-way relationship—you, your child and your grandchild—things can get a little tricky.
 Experts say it is important for you to realize where your responsibilities as a grandparent stop and the parent's responsibilities begin.

 That means you will need to keep your distance on many issues.
 The area of discipline should not fall into your lap.
 However, you do have the right to set and enforce house rules when your grandchildren are visiting your home.

 Keeping your distance doesn't mean you have to keep your mouth perpetually shut.
 It means you support your son or daughter's role as a parent.
 Avoid undermining a parent's authority in front of a child.
-If you have concerns about your grandchild's behavior or his parent's choices, bring them up with the parent in a private and in a way that is not confrontational.
+If you have concerns about your grandchild's behavior or their parent's choices, bring them up with the parent in a private and in a way that is not confrontational.

 Other taboos?
 Commenting in a negative manner on a parenting decision or suggesting that your grandchild disregard what the parent has just decided.